asinghal/asinghal.github.io/_posts/2021-01-03-modern-software-engineering-intro.md

 [![](/assets/developer-time-drain.png)](/assets/developer-time-drain.png)

 The numbers may be different per organization, but we know that the reality is not far off for most of them.
-So it naturally begs a question - can we *fix* this?
+So, it naturally begs a question - can we *fix* this?
 How do we maximize the software delivery, and cater to our customers' needs?

-In this 3 part blog series, I intend to share my perspectives on the various tenets for this topic.
+In this 3-part blog series, I intend to share my perspectives on the various tenets for this topic.

 We will explore the following: